KubeHelper/kubehelper/README.md

 The interface consists of two parts, the control panel on the left and content area.
 KubeHelper combines a lot of different functionality that is divided into sections.
 Everyone will find something for themselves.

-❗&nbsp; Attention, if you have a wonderful command that will be useful to the community and you want to share it.
-Please write a message in the discussions, or even better, add a message with a command and description in accordance with the KubeHelper format.
-You can see how should command looks like [here.](https://github.com/KubeHelper/kubehelper/wiki/Installation)

 For your safety, KubeHelper is installed with read rights.
 Using the KubeHelper with default settings, you cannot modify, create, or delete resources.
 Therefore, you can only execute commands intended for reading and viewing resources.

 But KubeHelper is very flexible in this regard, when installing the program, you can change the ClusterRole rights up to the cluster administrator 💪.
 Be careful with these rights❗